bariscanbilgin/Aural_Avatar_Project_Prototype/README.md

-# User-Created Leitmotivs as Aural Avatars - Prototpe
+# User-Created Leitmotivs as Aural Avatars - Prototype Game
 // Barış Can Bilgin , 2022